 Jamie Felsberg was born and raised in Labrador, where his ancestral and Indigenous roots lie.
-He lives in Happy Valley-Goose Bay where he enjoys exploring and travelling the lands and waters that surround him, and being a part of them as much as they are a part of him.
+He lives in Happy Valley-Goose Bay where he enjoys exploring and travelling the lands and waters that surround him and being a part of them as much as they are a part of him.

 Jamie is a passionate advocate for the arts and is well known for being very active in his community across a wide variety of roles.
-He finds the most joy from being onstage as an actor, but also enjoys directing and mentoring.
+He finds the most joy from being onstage as an actor but also enjoys directing and mentoring.
 Jamie has an extensive background working with local arts organizations such as the Labrador Creative Arts Festival, the Eastern Labrador Arts Alliance, The S.H.I.E.L.D Project, and the Mokami Players community theatre group, to name just a few.
 One of his most recent accomplishments was as a Co-Chair of the 2023 Labrador Winter Games Opening & Closing Ceremonies.
-He also co-hosted Eastlink Community TV’s Labrador Winter Games coverage on their evening show “Labrador Games Tonight”, as well as gave live on-air commentary during both nights of the traditional Inuit games.
+He also co-hosted Eastlink Community TV’s Labrador Winter Games coverage on their evening show, Labrador Games Tonight, and gave live on-air commentary during both nights of the traditional Inuit games.

 Jamie comes to ArtsNL from his previous role as the Technical Director of the Lawrence O’Brien Arts Centre–central Labrador’s premiere performing arts venue–and has extensive experience working, volunteering, and performing in the entertainment industry.